aro-network/aro-docs/docs/edge-node/types.md

 ---
 id: types
-title: Types
+title: Edge Node Types
 ---

 # Types

-Now you might have some basic idea of how Edge Node works, but what kind of Edge Nodes best work for you?
+Now that you have a basic understanding of how Edge Nodes work, you might be wondering: what type of Edge Node is best for you?

 ### Hardware Nodes

 ARO is owned by the crowd, not the cloud.
-Rest assured: we guarantee that, even if you have no idea at all of the tech-savvy concepts, you will be able to run an Edge Node, just at your home.
+And the good news is—you don’t need to be tech-savvy to participate.
+You can easily run an Edge Node right from your home.

-Install the device, register an account in the [dashboard](https://devnet-dashboard.aro.network), and you will be starting to earn from your contributed idle internet resources.
-That's so easy.
+Simply install the device, register an account through the [dashboard](https://devnet-dashboard.aro.network), and start earning rewards by contributing your idle internet resources.
+It’s that simple.

-Currently two specific models of hardware are supported to run ARO clients: the **ARO Pod** and the **ARO Link**.
+Currently, two specific hardware models support ARO clients: the **ARO Pod** and the **ARO Link**.

 ### Software Nodes

-ARO is a permissionless Edge Cloud network.
-That is, ARO makes use of heterogeneous resources.
-ARO provides a **software image** (**ARO Client**) that you can run on all kinds of devices you have: PC, Workstation, or even Data Center.
+ARO is a permissionless Edge Cloud network designed to utilize heterogeneous resources.
+To support this, ARO offers a **software image** (the **ARO Client**) that can be run on a wide range of devices—PCs, workstations, or even data centers.

-Bear in mind that the software image is more like "the solution for **Pro Users**".
-Running the software image requires higher capabilities both for the device and the owner.
+Keep in mind that the software image is intended more for **Pro Users**.
+Running it requires higher technical capabilities from both the device and the user.